terichadbourne/offline-first-project-manager/readme.md

 ### Test offline data entry and syncing between devices (PouchDB & CouchDB):
 A new PouchDB database will be created in each browser you use to test the app.
-A great way to explore the offline syncing powers of PouchDB and CouchDB is to load the site in both Chrome and Firefox (modern implementations of which support service workers), thinking of them each as a different user or device.
+A great way to explore the offline syncing powers of PouchDB and CouchDB is to load the site in both Chrome and Firefox (modern implementations of which support Service Workers), thinking of them each as a different user or device.

 You can now explore what happens if one user is online and another isn't.
 To do this, set just one browser to offline mode.
 (In Chrome, open the developer tools and select Network or Applications and then check the Offline box.
 In Firefox, go to Web Developer, then check Work Offline.
 In either case, you must refresh the page for the effect to take the place.)